-The Adoption Support Services (Local Authorities) Wales Regulations 2005 and accompanying statutory guidance (2006) sets out the Local Authorities' duties to assess the needs of all those affected by adoption (including birth parents and siblings, children, adult adoptees and adoptive parents) for adoption support services.
-This includes the requirements of other statutory bodies such as Health and Education to be included in any assessment for adoption support
+The Adoption Support Services (Local Authorities) Wales Regulations 2005 and accompanying statutory guidance (2006) sets out the local authority's duties to assess the needs of all those affected by adoption (including birth parents and siblings, children, adult adoptees and adoptive parents) for adoption support services.
+This includes the statutory duty of other agencies, such as Health and Education to be included in any assessment for adoption support.
+The Welsh Government proposals are to leave some discrete support services to the adoption agency (e.g. contact) but to commission other adoption support services on an aggregated basis.
+The new regulatory framework will have to determine which body is responsible for which specific duties as well as ensuring that other agencies are very clear of their duties in respect of support services.